msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 ## Irregular spatial data

-To cater for spatial data collected over arbitrary spatial locations, one may construct a neural estimator with a graph neural network (GNN) architecture (see [Sainsbury-Dale, Zammit-Mangion, Richards, and Huser, 2025](https://doi.org/10.1080/10618600.2024.2433671)).
+To cater for spatial data collected over arbitrary spatial locations, one may construct a neural estimator with a graph neural network (GNN; see [Sainsbury-Dale, Zammit-Mangion, Richards, and Huser, 2025](https://doi.org/10.1080/10618600.2024.2433671)).
 The overall workflow remains as given in previous examples, with two key additional steps:

 - Sampling spatial configurations during the training phase, possibly using an appropriately chosen spatial point process: see, for example, [`maternclusterprocess`](@ref).
 - Storing the spatial data as a graph: see [`spatialgraph`](@ref).